xfbs/blog/_posts/2017-07-26-fish-riddle.md

 author: xfbs
 ---

 The internet is full of distractions, and unfortunately, I am not always impervious to all of them.
 Some of them can lead to interesting results.
-Today, my distraction came in the shape of a riddle from a riddle from a TED-Ed video, which got me to explore my (rusty, but still somewhat present) math skills.
+Today, my distraction came in the shape of a riddle from a riddle from a <abbr>TED</abbr>-Ed video, which got me to explore my (rusty, but still somewhat present) math skills.

 {% youtube https://youtu.be/lLOALyWls2k&rel=0 %}